muhammed-shaheer-keerirakath/zond-wallet-dapp-example/README.md

-# zond-wallet-dapp-example
+# Zond Wallet dApp Example

-A dApp web application for demonstrating the connectivity to the zond wallet web extension.
+A dApp web application for demonstrating the connectivity(based on EIP-6963) to the zond wallet web extension.